vuejs/vitepress/docs/guide/routing.md

+---
+outline: deep
+---

 # Routing

 ## File-Based Routing

-VitePress uses file-based routing, which means the generated HTML pages are mapped from the directory structure of the source markdown files.
+VitePress uses file-based routing, which means the generated HTML pages are mapped from the directory structure of the source Markdown files.
 For example, given the following directory structure:

 ```
 .